p55/conway_game_of_life/README.md

 # ConwayGameOfLife

-This is Ruby implementation of the Conway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Ruby implementation of the Conway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## Usage